Qantas Frequent Flyer Program vs Virgin Australia Velocity Rewards

 - Qantas Frequent Flyer credit cards.
 Many rewards credit cards allow you to earn Qantas Points for your spending, or offer point transfers to the frequent flyer program.
 Depending on the card, you could earn between 1.25 and 1.25 Qantas Points per $1 spent.

 - Travel extras.
 You can earn points on everything travel related, from travel insurance to holiday packages, hotel stays and car hire.

-- Qantas Cash card.
-The Qantas Cash card is a prepaid travel money card that allows you to load and use up to 11 currencies when you go overseas or shop online.
-It earns 1 point per $1 spent overseas and 1 point per $2 spent in Australia and also doubles as your Qantas Frequent Flyer membership card.
+- Qantas Travel Money card.
+The Qantas Travel Money allows you to load and use up to 11 currencies when you go overseas or shop online.
+It earns 1.5 points per $1 spent in foreign currency and 0.25 point per $1 spent in Australia and also doubles as your Qantas Frequent Flyer membership card.

 - Qantas Online Mall.
 Shop online with thousands of partner retailers through the Qantas Online Mall and you can earn up to 5 points per $1 spent.

-- Woolworths Rewards.
-If you’re a member of the Woolworths Rewards program, you can convert 10 Woolworths Dollars (or 2,000 Woolworths Points) into 870 Qantas Points from 31 August 2016.
-You’ll have to opt-in via Woolworths Rewards to earn frequent flyer points in this way.
+- Everyday Rewards.
+If you’re a member of the Everyday Rewards program, you can convert 10 Woolworths Dollars (or 2,000 Woolworths Points) into 870 Qantas Points from 31 August 2016.
+You’ll have to opt-in via Everyday Rewards to earn frequent flyer points in this way.
 Find out how you can earn Qantas Points when shopping for groceries at Woolworths.

 The extensive range of program partners means that it’s also possible to earn Qantas Points through insurance packages, gym memberships, dining and a wide range of other expenses.
 You can read this guide to find out about many other ways you can earn more Qantas Points.